britram/rains-prototype/draft-trammell-rains-protocol.md

   for inf.ethz.ch.
-Here, the context serves simply as a marker, without enabling an alternate signature chain: note that the name simplon.cab.inf.ethz.ch can be validly signed by the authority for inf.ethz.ch if no delegation exists for cab.inf.ethz.ch. but simply marks this assertion as internal.
+Here, the context serves simply as a marker, without enabling an alternate signature chain: note that the name simplon.cab.inf.ethz.ch can be validly signed by the authority for inf.ethz.ch if no delegation exists for cab.inf.ethz.ch.
+The context simply marks this assertion as internal.
 This allows a client making requests of local names to know they are local, and for local resolvers to manage visibility of assertions outside the
   enterprise: explicit context makes accidental leakage of both queries and